 In the last decade, I’ve observed all kinds of different boards.
 From public to private, big to small, I see the same pattern of interaction over and over again.
 I can see when a board is struggling and when it’s operating smoothly.
 The main difference between the two is emotional connection.
-Board directors who are emotionally connected have a strong positive affect on the rest of their board.
+Board members who are emotionally connected have a strong positive affect on the rest of their board.
 They get better results and inspire greatness in others.

-- They Don’t Shut Directors Out.
+- Don’t Shut Other Directors Out.
 Emotionally connected board directors don’t shut down and they don’t stop engaging.
 They avoid saying things like, “I don’t want to discuss it.”
 Instead, they slow down the conversation by saying, “I am not able to focus on this right now, can we continue this tomorrow?”

-- They Don’t Fear Attachment.
+- Don’t Fear Attachment.
 Emotionally connected directors understand the purpose and recognize the value of secure attachment.
 They aren’t afraid of forming bonds as they know that human beings thrive in secure and safe relationships with others.